etcinit/blog/posts/2016-07-04-haddock-travis.md

 uuid: 60456ddb-e31d-4ae1-8e44-787c7da1e804
 ---

-On a previous post, I covered how to setup continuous integration for Haskell projects using a combination of Stack, Travis CI, and Docker.
+On a [previous post][5], I covered how to setup continuous integration for Haskell projects using a combination of Stack, Travis CI, and Docker.
 But what about documentation?

 ![Sweet auto-generated docs!](/images/posts/haddocks.png)